Presheaves on lax double functors; or, Instances of models of double theories: Discrete opfibrations of models of double theories

 One sees immediately that the discrete opfibrations in $\Lax(\dbl{D},\Span)$ are those mapped to discrete opfibrations in $\Span_1^{\Loose(\dbl{D})}$ under $V$, which means that they are precisely the right orthogonality class $F(\mathcal{G})^\perp,$ as desired. \end{proof}

+As in the simple case, we have \begin{proposition}[Cartesian models are locally presentable] If $\dbl{D}$ is a cartesian double theory, then the category $\Cart(\dbl{D},\Span)$, consisting of (cartesian) span-valued models of $\dbl{D}$ and tight natural transformations, is locally finitely presentable.
+The full inclusion $\Cart(\dbl{D},\Span)\to \Lax(\dbl{D},\Span)$ is a finitely accessible right adjoint. \end{proposition} \begin{proof} Recall from \cref{prop:models_locally_presentable} that the simple models $\Lax(\dbl{D},\Span)$ are locally presentable, being models of the finite limit sketch $\varphi(\dbl{D})$ constructed there.
+Now, a cartesian model is precisely one sending products of objects in $\dbl{D}$ to products of sets, and similarly for loose morphisms.
+For any two objects $d_1,d_2\in \dbl{D},$ we have a cone $[d_1]\leftarrow [d_1\times d_2]\to [d_2]$ in $\varphi(\dbl{D}),$ and similarly for pairs of loose morphisms, as well as for the nullary cones on the terminal object and loose morphism.
+Thus, cartesian models are precisely the models of the finite limit sketch $\varphi(X)$ extended with the product cones just listed. \end{proof}

+We can also construct a comprehensive factorization for morphisms of cartesian models much as in the simple case.

+\begin{corollary}[Comprehensive factorization of cartesian models] There is an orthogonal factorization system on the category of cartesian models of a cartesian double theory $\dbl{D}$ whose right class consists of those morphisms $p:X\to Y$ of cartesian models which are discrete opfibrations when considered as morphisms of simple models. \end{corollary} \begin{proof} Consider a small class $\mathcal{G}$ generating the initial morphisms of $\Lax(\dbl{D},\Span).$ Since by \cref{prop:cartesian-models-locally-presentable} we have a left adjoint $L\dashv i,$ to say that given a morphism $p:X\to Y$ of cartesian models, $ip$ is a discrete opfibration, i.e. $ip$ is right orthogonal to $\mathcal{G},$ it is equivalent to say that $p$ is right orthogonal to $L(\mathcal{G}).$ This being a small class in a locally presentable category, as above we may obtain a factorization system as desired. \end{proof}
-We call the left class of this factorization system the \emph{initial morphisms} of models of $\dbl{D}$ in $\Span,$ by analogy with the case of initial functors between categories, i.e., models of the terminal double theory. \begin{example}[Examples of initial morphisms] Initial morphisms of categories are just initial functors in the usual sense.

-Let us now consider the case of profunctors, that is, models of $\WalkingLoose=(\vdash\xproto{\ell}\dashv).$ Consider a profunctor as a barrel, that is, a category $C\to \WalkingArrow$ over the walking arrow $0\xto{a} 1,$ and recall that any initial functor may be written as a transfinite composition of pushouts of this form:
+We call the left class of this factorization system the \emph{initial morphisms} of models of $\dbl{D}$ in $\Span,$ by analogy with the case of initial functors between categories, i.e., models of the terminal double theory. \begin{example}[Initial morphisms of profunctors] Let us now consider the case of profunctors, that is, models of the walking loose morphism, $\WalkingLoose=(\vdash\xproto{\ell}\dashv).$ Consider a profunctor as a barrel, that is, a category $C\to \WalkingArrow$ over the walking arrow $0\xto{a} 1,$ and recall (see e.g. Joyal's notes \cite[Theorem 5.2]{joyal-factorisation}) that any initial functor may be written as a transfinite composition of pushouts of this form: